oroinc/documentation/cookbook/how_to_add_an_extension_to_oro_marketplace.rst

 How to Add an Extension to Oro Marketplace
 ==========================================

-`Oro Marketplace`_ is the place where developers can publish their extensions, and customers can obtain them.
+`Oro Marketplace`_ is the place where developers can publish their extensions and customers can obtain them.

 There are two types of extensions in Oro Marketplace: free and paid.
 Free extensions are distributed directly from the Marketplace, whereas paid extensions must be purchased from the publisher’s website.